United Nations Special Fund: Government council

 One member in the council believed that to solve the problems of development, they should have consistent economic policies at the international level and they should try to formulate those policies.
 Those policies have to focus on the long-term and comprehensive for investment activities, those policies should ensure it has positive and helpful impacts on the development part of the developing countries.
 Because there are various areas needs to develop.
 They were suggested to consider the total needs of pre-investment and all the resources required to complete this investment.
-This could be the first step to formulating the policies.
+This could be the first step in formulating the policies.
 The agencies accepted the Managing Director's suggestion and the report recommended.
 From January 1963, the Governing Council have to consider the ceiling of new earmarkings for every new calendar year about the level of new pledges and other resources applicable to that year.
 There were several members of the international agencies supported this recommendation because they understand that the total program allocations should continue to be limited to the level of current resources available to the Fund.
 Consider the relations between the international agencies and the Government Council, it was not a surprise that they were supporting the Council "generally supported the recommendations of the Working Group as representing a sound policy at this stage of the Fund's development," After this, they decided to use the new financial rules in the United Nations Special Fund.

 On general issues relating to Special Fund activities, the representative function was provided by the Governing Council.
-There were only two views in the Government Council, the two clienteles: international agencies and governments, confront each other about what subjects should use the fund.
-Those were controlled by Government Council Managing Director, he has the power to determine how to deal with these two clienteles and establish his policy accordingly.
+There were only two views in the Government Council, and the two clientele: international agencies and governments, confronted each other about what subjects should use the fund.
+Those were controlled by the Government Council Managing Director, who has the power to determine how to deal with these two clienteles and establish his policy accordingly.
 Indeed, the Managing Director has to be sensitive enough to interpret various positions of the Council members.
-The success of the United Nations Special Fund is based on his ability to take responsibility on the Council with his explanation.
+The success of the United Nations Special Fund is based on his ability to take responsibility for the Council with his explanation.

 Area of works

-In order to expand the United Nations technical assistance in some basic areas, the United Nations decided to establish a special fund program on October 14, 1958.
+In order to expand the United Nations' technical assistance in some basic areas, the United Nations decided to establish a special fund program on October 14, 1958.
 The Special Fund will focus on developing manpower, industry, agriculture, transportation, and communications, construction and housing, health, education, statistics for those countries which apply for the Special Fund.
 Also, this article clearly introduces the three types of agreements about Special Fund: an agreement between the Special Fund and the implementing agency; an agreement between the Special Fund and the requesting Government; and an action plan for a specific project signed by the Special Fund, the implementing agency, and the recipient government.
 (United Nations Special Fund.
 1958) After that, the Special Fund selected 18 countries representatives from the Economic and Social Council to build up their own governing body Council.
 The representatives are equally selected from developed countries and developing countries.